woldier/woldier/README.md

 ### 👩‍🎓 Education
 I am a master's student at  College of Computer Science and Cyber Security, Chengdu University of Technology, supervised by Fei Deng.

-Before that, I obtained my Bachelor's Degree in Computer Science from  the Chengdu University of Technology.
+Before that, I obtained my Bachelor's Degree and Master's Degree in Computer Science from  the Chengdu University of Technology.

+- **Ph.D in Computer Science and Technology** (2025.09 - Present), College of **Computer Science**, Sichuan University
-- **MS in Computer Science and Technology** (2022.06 - Present), College of **Computer Science and Cyber Security**, Chengdu University of Technology
+- **MS in Computer Science and Technology** (2022.06 - 2025.06), College of **Computer Science and Cyber Security**, Chengdu University of Technology
 - **BS in Computer Science and Technology** (2018.09-2022.06), College of **Computer Science and Cyber Security**, Chengdu University of Technology

 ---